 Other Types of Mutual Funds: Index Funds.
 Today, not all funds are managed by a financial manager.
 Index funds use a computer program to buy all of the stock in a particular index, such as the Russell 3000 or the S&P 500, regardless of how they’re performing.
 They don’t have to do research or try to time the movement in the market to buy or sell at the ”right” time.
 Index fund fees, therefore, are generally much lower than the fees for managed funds, and, therefore, the return on investment is higher.

-#best fixed rate bonds this is money#investment bonds#best fixed rate bonds moneyfacts#moneyfacts best buy fixed rate bonds#moneysupermarket best fixed rate bonds#best fixed rate bonds money saving expert#moneyfacts best 1 year fixed rate bondsrating
+#best fixed rate bonds moneyfacts#moneyfacts best 1 year fixed rate bonds#best fixed rate bonds this is money#top funds#moneysupermarket best fixed rate bonds#best fixed rate bonds money saving expert#moneyfacts best buy fixed rate bondsrating

 Mutual Fund Fees Cover Administrative Costs.
 Mutual funds can offer streamlined investing but they’re not free.
 There are certain fees you have to be aware of when investing in mutual funds.

 Dave Ramsey is a good entertainer and seems like a genuinely nice person.
 However, regarding mutual funds, his investment philosophies border on dangerous.
 It is possible to glean a few good mutual fund investment tips from his talk radio show, but any investor is wise to understand the difference between entertainment and sound investment practices.
 Armed with sound insight on mutual funds, investors can do well to build their own portfolios.
 But remember that mutual fund research, analysis and portfolio management is not for everyone.
 If you don’t enjoy doing it, chances are you won’t be good at it.